Emily E. Friedman is a Partner in the Executive Compensation and Employee Benefits Practice of Smith, Gambrell & Russell, LLP.

-Providing advice and counsel to employers on all workplace matters, including leave administration and compliance with federal and state leave laws, compliance with federal statutes such as Title VII, ADEA, ADA and WARN Act, internal and administrative investigations, employee separation and discipline, restrictive covenants, and discrimination issues.
+In addition to her ERISA practice, Ms. Friedman has extensive experience in labor & employment law.
+In her labor and employment practice, she provides advice and counsel to employers on all workplace matters, including best practices in connection with leave administration and designing and implementing leave programs and policies to ensure compliance with the complex federal and state leave law landscape.
+Ms. Friedman also regularly counsels employers on compliance with employment laws such as Title VII, ADEA, ADA and the WARN Act, and best practices for dealing with internal and administrative investigations, employee separation and discipline, restrictive covenants, and discrimination issues.

-Formulating and revising employment policies, employee handbooks and workplace codes of conduct, preparing employee communications and templates to be used in connection with leave administration, and drafting and negotiating separation agreements, employment agreements, and offer letters.
+Ms. Friedman helps clients in formulating and revising employment policies, employee handbooks and workplace codes of conduct, preparing employee communications and templates to be used in connection with leave administration, and drafting and negotiating separation agreements, employment agreements, and offer letters.

 Ms. Friedman received her J.D. degree, cum laude, from American University, Washington College of Law.
 During law school she was a note and comment editor for the Administrative Law Review.

 State Bar of Georgia, Employee Benefits Section (Board Member)